Extend your Study Permit

 - Start by reviewing IRCC’s instruction guide for this application.

-- Admitted and current students also have access to recordings and live sessions hosted by CIE’s International Student Immigration Advisors.
-Links are found further down this page.
+- Admitted and current students also have access to recordings and live online Question and Answer (Q&A) sessions hosted by CIE’s International Student Immigration Advisors.
+Links are found further down on this page.

 - A successful in-Canada permit application will not result in a Temporary Resident Visa (TRV) (required by citizens of some countries to be able to enter Canada) being issued.
 That means you’ll need to make a separate application if you want to request one.
 This should only be done after the study permit is approved.
 Find more information about Entry Visas/TRVs & eTAs.

 - Biometrics (digital fingerprints and photos) are required for most applicants at least once every 10 years.